rivkaweinsh/complaint-system/README.md

 end point for example: http://localhost:5000/Complaint/

 ## Test
-# unit tests
+### unit tests
 ```bash
 $ npm run test
 ```
-# e2e tests
+### e2e tests
 ```bash
 $ npm run test:e2e
 ```

+## Decisions

+During the design decisions for the project, several factors were considered to ensure high availability, fault tolerance, and scalability.

+### Queue
+To handle the extraction and storage of external data, a queue system was needed.
+Initially, Kafka was considered due to its scalability and fault-tolerant features.
+However, considering the complexity involved, it was deprecated in favor of using SQS via localstack, which provided a more straightforward implementation while still meeting the requirements.

-### Deicisions
+### Database Choice
-For the queue which is needed to handle extract and save of external data, need high availability, fault toleranceand, scale option, so tought about kafka, it was complicated to use so deprecated and used sqs via localstack.
-For db to be scale, flexible schema for additional external api in the future and very quick as posibble, redis was very good choice, (mongo was also option as it is more persistent, but with the fact of using localstack) redis was the best practice choice.
+For the database, key considerations were scalability, flexibility of schema for potential future integration with external APIs, and fast data retrieval.
+Redis is a great choice, providing excellent performance.
+Although MongoDB was also considered for its persistence capabilities, given the usage of localstack, Redis proved to be a better choice.

-External api's:
+### External APIs
-Need to process data that returned from external resources, map each resonse to the targeted data object that will be kept in redis, remove duplication data.
-I did part of it due to limited time.
-Improve and make more generic code to support different scaled resources.
+The project involves processing data retrieved from external resources, mapping each response to the relevant data object stored in Redis, and removing duplicate data. due to time constraints, further improvements are needed to make the code more generic and support carefull mappinf of data objects.

-What need to do that I could not due to limited time:
+### Pending Tasks (Due to Time Constraints)

+- Implement unit tests for all functions to ensure code quality and stability.
-Add unit tests for all functions, improve e2e/integration test for higher coverage and robusted code.
+- Enhance end-to-end (E2E) and integration tests for higher coverage and more robust code.
-Clean data and queue before starting
+- Perform data and queue cleanup before starting the application/run tests to ensure a clean environment.
+- Utilize DTOs, models, and explicit types throughout the codebase to improve code readability and maintainability.
-Use dto, models and explicity types for all to cleaner code Sperate sqs service to 2 differnet services: consumer and producer.
+- Separate the SQS service into two distinct services: consumer and producer.
-Validate data during all the process.
+- Implement data validation at each step of the process to ensure data integrity and reliability.
-Add Logs to be able monitor the app.
+- Add logging capabilities to enable effective monitoring of the application.
+- Configure the initialization variables that will not be hardcoded.
+- Allow pagination for the endpoint of receiving complaints.
+- Requesting all keys using Redis is not safe, this is temporarily.
+- Enhance error handling by adding more `try` and `catch` blocks to gracefully handle exceptions and ensure code stability.